+Note to Balloters

 This is the Second Normative Ballot for Version 2.9.1.

 Please ballot on chapter content only as it contains all new changes due to V2.9.1 proposals to the standard.
 Any additional suggested changes will be found 'Out of Scope'.
 The formatting of the chapters is mainly driven by the requirement to automatically extract data for automatic consistency checking and to build the HL7 V2.9.1 Database.